Learn how to set up the Android Emulator to test your app on a virtual Android device.

 5

-Change any other settings you'd like, and press Finish to create the virtual device.
-You can now run this device anytime by pressing the Play button in the AVD Manager window.
+Change any other settings you'd like, and press Finish to create the emulator.
+You can now run this emulator anytime by pressing the Play button in the AVD Manager window.

 adb